-Our UC Green New Deal calls for the UC to make a just transition to low carbon operations for the betterment of our community.
-Below is a brief summary of the over 140 specific policy demands in the full UC Green New Deal Policy Platform.
+The UC Green New Deal (GND) outlines significant policies the UC must take to reduce carbon emissions to avert the worst consequences of the climate crisis disproportionately felt by the most affected people and areas (MAPA).
+Below is a brief summary of the over 140 UC-focused specific potential solutions proposed in the full UC Green New Deal Policy Platform.

 In accordance with what science supports and what justice demands, we call for:

-- Transportation policies to be updated to rapidly decrease emissions from commuting and travel and simultaneously promote health.
+- Transportation policies that rapidly decrease emissions from commuting and travel while

 - Education and practical training about climate to be offered across the UC system that includes the scientific, social, geopolitical, and economic dimensions of the crisis, centered on the voices of the dispossessed.

-- Funding to pay for the UC Green New Deal from federal, state, legislative, and philanthropic sources.
+- Funding possibilities to pay for the UC Green New Deal from federal, state, legislative, and